buonaparte/BnpServiceDefinition/README.md

 If `dump-abstract-factories` under `bnp-service-definition` is set to `true`, The Abstract Factory will delegate all it's calls to the compiled (dumped) version, or each requested definition will be compiled to Symfony Expression Language and evaluated on the fly otherwise.

+For performance considerations you will always use `dump-abstract-factories` set to true, the module will check if your definitions have changed and regenerate the compiled version on the fly, all you will care about is specify a writable directory for storing that abstract factories, ex: `./data/bnp-service-definitions`

+Example of a dumped abstract factory: